ETTA: Elucidating the Design Space of Text-to-Audio Models

-\textbf{Scalability with Data} ~~ We assess the scalability of TTA models with respect to training data in Tables \ref{tab:data comparison audiocaps} and \ref{tab:data comparison musiccaps}.
-First, AudioCaps lacks in quantity: while it shows the best KL scores and CL$_L$ on AudioCaps, ETTA trained on AudioCaps significaly underperforms on MusicCaps.
-TangoPromptBank is simillar to AF-Synthetic in quantity:\footnote{In practice, we used 2.33M audio-caption pairs for TangoPromptBank due to repetitive captions for multiple 10-second segments in a long audio.} while it scored the best FD$_O$ on AudioCaps, other metrics such as KL and IS are much worse.
-The degradation is especially noticeable for CL scores on MusicCaps, suggesting that the quality of their music captions is not as good as AF-Synthetic.
-AF-AudioSet contains high-quality synthetic captions: it is competitive with AF-Synthetic, emphasizing the importance of data quality.\footnote{Empirically, we find ETTA trained with AF-AudioSet reaches the optimal training loss at around 250k iterations, whereas the training loss of ETTA trained with AF-Synthetic keeps reducing after 1M iterations.} \footnote{We conjecture AF-AudioSet results are close to AF-Synthetic results because both AudioCaps and MusicCaps are subsets of AudioSet.
-We further evaluate on an out-of-distribution dataset in Table \ref{tab:data comparison songdescriber}, and AF-Synthetic results are consistently better.} The results highlight that AF-Synthetic is a powerful dataset that is comprehensive in both quantity and quality.
+\textbf{Scalability with Data} ~~ We assess the scalability of TTA models with respect to training data in Table \ref{tab:data comparison musiccaps summary} (Full results in Tables \ref{tab:data comparison audiocaps} and \ref{tab:data comparison musiccaps} in the Appendix \ref{app:songdescriber}).
+First, AudioCaps lacks in quantity: ETTA trained solely on AudioCaps significaly underperforms on MusicCaps.
+TangoPromptBank is simillar to AF-Synthetic in quantity:\footnote{In practice, we used 2.33M audio-caption pairs for TangoPromptBank due to repetitive captions for multiple 10-second segments in a long audio.} while it scored comparable FD$_P$, other metrics (KL$_S$ and CL$_M$) are much worse, suggesting that the quality of their music captions is not as good as AF-Synthetic.
+AF-AudioSet contains high-quality synthetic captions: it is competitive with AF-Synthetic, emphasizing the importance of data quality.
+We further evaluate on an out-of-distribution (OOD) dataset in Table \ref{tab:data comparison songdescriber} (Appendix \ref{app:songdescriber}), and AF-Synthetic results are consistently better than AF-AudioSet.
+The results highlight that AF-Synthetic is a powerful dataset that is comprehensive in both quantity and quality.
 As such, we conclude:

-\textbf{Scalability with Model Size} ~~ Table \ref{tab:model size comparison cfg 1} provides the summary of scaling behavior of ETTA with respect to its model size.
+\textbf{Scalability with Model Size} ~~ Table \ref{tab:model size comparison summary} provides the summary of scaling behavior of ETTA with respect to its model size.
 We explore different depths, widths, and the convolutional feed-forward layer kernel sizes ($k_{\mathrm{convFF}}$) of ETTA-DiT.
 We use $w_{\mathrm{cfg}}=1$ to eliminate the effect of CFG.